This article 'Online Marketing Solutions for Business Growth' gives you an insight into building an interactive website.

 And there are fewer chances of these reducing in the future.

 Before we start, take a minute and go through ‘The Ideal Process‘ below.

 Remember.
 The key is to set up your systems seamlessly.
 It does take time to set up these systems.
 But once it’s done, your website works on autopilot 24/7.

 Ok, so how do we create a fully automated online system to improve sales?

-Offer a freebie, offer an free ebook about your business, product, service, etc., offer a discount coupon, etc.
+Offer a freebie, offer a free ebook about your business, product, service, free consultation, offer a discount coupon, among many more.

 Step 02: Email Marketing